cloud-native-toolkit/terraform-gitops-ibm-ocs/README.md

-# IBM-OCS
+# IBM-ODF

-This module will install OCS via OpenShift Data Foundation for OpenShift/ROKS clusters on IBM Cloud.
+This module will install OpenShift Data Foundation for OpenShift/ROKS clusters on IBM Cloud.
 Installation happens inside of a script, within a `Job` that is executed on the cluster and configured using the GitOps approach.

 The job runs within the `"quay.io/ibmgaragecloud/cli-tools"` container, uses the IBM Cloud CLI to install the OpenShift Data Foundation add-on, because OCS cannot be installed on ROKS clusters using the helm chart.